-Through our collaboration with Convenient Vet Care, Dr. Hausammann helps care for both our small animal and exotic patients.
 Hanna-Katharina Hausammann was born in Vienna, Austria, and grew up in Boca Raton, Florida.
 She returned to Austria to study veterinary medicine, and has since returned to South Florida to practice.
 After completing her undergraduate studies at the University of Miami with a Bachelor of Arts degree in Art History, she obtained her Magistra medicinae veterinaeriae (M.V.M.) from the University of Veterinary Medicine in Vienna, Austria.
-Her special interests include analgesia/anesthesia and internal medicine.
-She shares her home with two Australian Shepherds named Finn and Oakley, a cat named Lily and two horses named Luna and Ponita.
+Her special interests include internal medicine, exotic animal medicine and oncology.
+She shares her home with two Australian Shepherds named Finn and Oakley, two cats named Lily and Lucy, and two horses named Luna and Ponita.

 Jocelyn Sausner, DVM

 Dr. Sausner grew up in Massapequa, New York.
 After completing her Bachelor of Arts with Honors at Tulane University in New Orleans, Louisiana, Dr. Sausner earned her Doctor of Veterinary Medicine Degree from Ross University School of Veterinary Medicine with her clinical year at North Carolina State University.
 After veterinary school, Dr. Sausner worked as a small animal veterinarian at a hospital outside of Raleigh for over 3 years.
 Dr. Sausner’s special interests include preventative health care, internal medicine and dermatology.
 She strives to provide a “Fear Free” experience to her patients.
 Dr. Sausner’s life would not be complete without her veteran fiancé and her 2 rescue dogs, a hound mix named Zulu and a Labrador Retriever named Camellia.